Daniel-Ayz/SababaSales/README.md

 <h3 align="center">SababaSales</h3>

   <p align="center">
     Same as superly but better.
 Soon will be available online!
-Watch out Jeff, the jews are comming!
+Watch out Jeff, the sales are comming!
     <br />
     <a href="https://github.com/Daniel-Ayz/SababaSales/tree/main/docs"><strong>Explore the docs »</strong></a>
     <br />